-We are a clinical-stage biopharmaceutical company developing a novel class of medicines, which we refer to as Bicycles, for diseases that are underserved by existing therapeutics.
-Bicycles are fully synthetic short peptides constrained to form two loops which stabilise their structural geometry.
-This constraint facilitates target binding with high affinity and selectivity, making Bicycles attractive candidates for drug development.
-Bicycles are a unique therapeutic modality combining the pharmacology usually associated with a biologic with the manufacturing and pharmacokinetic, or PK, properties of a small molecule.
-The relatively large surface area presented by Bicycles allows targets to be drugged that have historically been intractable to non-biological approaches.
-Bicycles are excreted by the kidney rather than the liver and have shown no signs of immunogenicity to date, qualities which we believe explain the molecules' favourable toxicological profile.
+We are a clinical-stage biopharmaceutical company developing a novel class of medicines, which we refer to as Bicycle® molecules, for diseases that are underserved by existing therapeutics.
+Bicycle molecules are fully synthetic short peptides constrained to form two loops which stabilise their structural geometry.
+This constraint facilitates target binding with high affinity and selectivity, making Bicycle molecules attractive candidates for drug development.
+Bicycle molecules are a unique therapeutic modality combining the pharmacology usually associated with a biologic with the manufacturing and pharmacokinetic, or PK, properties of a small molecule.
+The relatively large surface area presented by Bicycle molecules allows targets to be drugged that have historically been intractable to non-biological approaches.
+Bicycle molecules are excreted by the kidney rather than the liver and have shown no signs of immunogenicity to date, qualities which we believe explain the molecules' favourable toxicological profile.

-We have a novel and proprietary phage display screening platform which we use to identify Bicycles in an efficient manner.
+We have a novel and proprietary phage display screening platform which we use to identify Bicycle molecules in an efficient manner.
 The platform initially displays linear peptides on the surface of engineered bacteriophages, or phages, before "on-phage" cyclization with a range of small molecule scaffolds which can confer differentiated physicochemical and structural properties.
-Our platform encodes quadrillions of potential Bicycles which can be screened to identify molecules for optimisation to potential product candidates.
+Our platform encodes quadrillions of potential Bicycle molecules which can be screened to identify molecules for optimisation to potential product candidates.
 We have used this powerful screening technology to identify our current portfolio of candidates in oncology and intend to use it in conjunction with our collaborators to seek to develop additional future candidates across a range of other disease areas.

-Our product candidates, BT5528, BT8009, and BT1718, are each a Bicycle® Toxin Conjugate, or BTCTM.
-These Bicycles are chemically attached to a toxin that when administered is cleaved from the Bicycle and kills the tumour cells.
-We are evaluating BT5528, a second-generation BTC targeting Ephrin type A receptor 2, or EphA2, in a company-sponsored Phase I/II clinical trial and BT8009, a second-generation BTC targeting Nectin-4, in a company-sponsored Phase I/II clinical trial.
-In addition, our other product candidates, BT7480 and BT7455, are each a Bicycle tumour-targeted immune cell agonist®, or Bicycle TICATM.
-A Bicycle TICA links immune cell receptor binding Bicycles to tumour antigen binding Bicycles.
-We are evaluating BT7480, a Bicycle TICA targeting Nectin-4 and agonising CD137, in a company-sponsored Phase I/II clinical trial is being developed to target tumours that express Membrane Type 1 matrix metalloproteinase, or MT1 MMP, and is being investigated for safety, tolerability and efficacy in an ongoing Phase I/II clinical trial sponsored and fully funded by the Cancer Research UK Centre for Drug Development, or Cancer Research UK.
-Our wholly owned discovery pipeline is focused on the oncology therapeutic area.
+Our product candidates, BT8009, BT5528, and BT1718, are each a Bicycle Toxin Conjugate, or a BTC® molecule.
+These Bicycle molecules are chemically attached to a toxin that when administered is cleaved from the Bicycle molecule and kills the tumour cells.
+We are evaluating BT8009, a BTC molecule targeting Nectin-4, in both an ongoing company-sponsored Phase I/II clinical trial and a Phase II/III registrational trial called Duravelo-2 which is now active and recruiting patients, and BT5528, a BTC molecule targeting Ephrin type A receptor 2, or EphA2, in a company-sponsored Phase I/II clinical.
+In addition, BT1718 is being developed to target tumours that express Membrane Type 1 matrix metalloproteinase, or MT1 MMP, and is being investigated for safety, tolerability and efficacy in a Phase I/IIa clinical trial sponsored and fully funded by the Cancer Research UK Centre for Drug Development, or Cancer Research UK.
+Our other product candidates, BT7480 and BT7455, are each a Bicycle Tumor-Targeted Immune Cell Agonist®, or a Bicycle TICA® molecule.
+A Bicycle TICA molecule links immune cell receptor binding Bicycle molecules to tumour antigen binding Bicycle molecules.
+We are evaluating BT7480, a Bicycle TICA molecule targeting Nectin-4 and agonising CD137, in a company-sponsored Phase I/II clinical trial, and we are conducting IND-enabling studies for BT7455, an EphA2/CD137 Bicycle TICA molecule.
+Our discovery pipeline in oncology includes next-generation BTC molecules, Bicycle radionuclide conjugates, or BRCTM molecules, Bicycle based systemic immune cell agonists and Bicycle TICA molecules.

 Beyond our wholly owned oncology portfolio, we are collaborating with biopharmaceutical companies and organisations in additional therapeutic areas in which we believe our proprietary Bicycle screening platform can identify therapies to treat diseases with significant unmet medical need.
-Our partnered programs include collaborations in immuno-oncology, or I-O, anti-infective, cardiovascular, ophthalmology, dementia, central nervous system, neuromuscular and respiratory indications.